A Complete and Thorough Barista Job Description

 Barista and Coffee Knowledge

-Improve your espresso brewing skills by reading instructions on Pulling A Perfect Espresso Shot as well as the Barista Guide to Perfect Lattes and Cappuccinos.
+Improve your espresso brewing skills by reading instructions on Pulling A Perfect Espresso Shot as well as the How to make a Latte.
 If you want to be a Barista at a coffee shop see the Barista Resume.